 Negotiations and Closing

-Deliver the employment offer, handle negotiations, and leverage Jerry’s deep knowledge of compensation levels and trends during the final stages.
-Because I heavily pre-qualify candidates prior to the offer stage, unexpected surprises and turndowns are extremely rare.
+Deliver the employment offer, handle negotiations, and leverage my deep knowledge of compensation levels and trends during the final stages.
+Because I heavily pre-qualify candidates prior to the offer stage, unexpected surprises and turndowns are very rare.

 I remain engaged with both parties to ensure the candidate gets off to a successful start during the initial period of employment.

 This proven, time-tested, highly effective process has resulted in the successful placement of more than 600 digital, ecommerce and direct marketing professionals since 1990.
 My two-year placement success rate stands at 91%.
 It also important to note that the vast majority of my searches come from previously satisfied clients.

 Process for Candidates